Museums Can Renew America Through the Semiquincentennial

 Pivoting to Virtual Field Trips and Education Programs: Advice from The Dallas Holocaust and Human Rights Museum

 At The Dallas Holocaust and Human Rights Museum, our mission is to teach history in order to impact behaviors today.
-With students in particular, we want them to encounter the history of …
+With students in particular, we want them to encounter the history of the Holocaust and human rights while also …

 Virtual Programs for Children—What Do Parents Want Now?

 After of year of chaos, anguish, and reflection, the world is entering a new phase—perhaps “post-pandemic,” maybe the “new normal”—it will take a while to settle on the right label.
-Last …
+Last year, the AAM Committee on Audience Research and …

 Inviting Engagement: Front-of-House Workers Become Online Content Creators

 After announcing our free admission initiative in January 2020, MOCA’s lobby was a bustling hive of activity.
-Visitor engagement staff welcomed attendees by scanning their tickets and …
+Visitor engagement staff welcomed attendees by scanning their tickets and orienting them to exhibitions, rules, and amenities. …

 Subscribe to Field Notes!